od-c0d3r/hello-rails-react/README.md

   - Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+- #### `./bin/webpack`

+  - Combine React app modules.
+     - _You might run up with error : `opensslErrorStack`_
+     - In that case run in terminal : `export NODE_OPTIONS=--openssl-legacy-provider`

 - #### [EXTRA] `./bin/webpack-dev-server`

-  - The page will reload when you make changes to the front-end part.
+  - The page will reload when you make changes to any of Js modules.

 ## Coders